HVAC questions and answers – Tips and knowledge (2026 Guide)

 When should I replace pipes in my house?

-Pipes have a limited lifespan, and it’s important to know when to replace them to avoid water damage or system failures.
-Different materials last for varying amounts of time.
-Galvanized steel pipes last about 20-50 years, copper pipes around 70-80 years, and PVC pipes about 25-40 years.
+Pipes have a limited lifespan and should be replaced before they cause major damage.
+Galvanized steel pipes last about 20–50 years, copper pipes 70–80 years, and PVC pipes 25–40 years.

 When should I remodel our bathroom?